-In recent decades many new buildings have been built along the riverside and also around the historic Wet Dock, together with the new IP-City and the long awaited local university.
+In recent decades many new buildings have been built along the riverside and also around the historic Wet Dock, together with a new IP-City and the long awaited local university.
 This is now bringing new life to some of the most historic parts of town and replacing redundant industrial areas of the town and many old warehouses with new housing, leisure and work areas.

-An earlier, very short-lived college was founded by Cardinal Wolsey in 1528, just before he fell-out of favour with Henry VIII.
-Today little of this college remains except for one back gate (in College Street).
+An earlier, very short-lived college was previously founded by Cardinal Wolsey in 1528, just before he fell-out of favour with Henry VIII.
+Today very little of this college remains except for one back gate (in College Street).
 Although a plaque commemorating Wolsey's birth is attached to a building in St Nicholas Street, historians believe that he was actually born in the Black Horse (although the building wasn't a pub at the time).
-The confusion seems to have been caused by Wolsey's father having a butchers' shop in the St Nicholas Street area.
+The confusion seems to have been caused by Wolsey's father then having a butchers' shop in the St Nicholas Street area.

-Archaeological evidence suggests that although some Roman ruins have been found locally, the town actually dates from very early Saxons times and was first established as a trading settlement, then known as Gipeswic.
+Archaeological evidence suggests that, although some Roman ruins have been found locally, the town actually dates from very early Saxon times and was first established as a trading settlement, then known as Gipeswic.
 This Saxon port town was soon to become an important pottery producing and trading centre with local shipping crossing the North Sea.
 By the time of Domesday, the town is recorded as having 538 burgesses (heads of households).
 A charter was granted by King John in 1200 and the town continued to thrive during the medieval period with 15 parish churches being built (12 still survive today); more than any other English town of a comparable size.

 Many interesting buildings still remain, such as the Ancient House, located in the Buttermarket which has outstanding 17th century pargetting on a 15th century timber frame.
 Also Christchurch Mansion (see links) dating from 1540 and set in substantial parkland close to the town centre.
 Now used as a museum, it contains paintings by Gainsborough, Constable and other local artists. (open Tuesday to Saturday), In the High Street a splendid Victorian museum offers excellent natural history and archaeological displays (open Tuesday to Saturday).
 A fine 17th century Unitarian Meeting House, is located close to the 1970s (G1 listed) black glass covered office building, originally built for Willis Faber.
 In Fore street a few splendid timber framed buildings also remain including the Isaac Lord wharf complex and the 19th century Old Custom House.